CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

 ## Python for Network Programmability

+TODO:

+- [ ] @mgalazka Draft "Tools of the Ninja - Python for Network Programmability"

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla pharetra risus a fringilla hendrerit.

 ## Other Desktop Network Programmability Tools

+TODO:

+- [ ] @mgalazka Draft "Tools of the Ninja - Other...Postman"
+- [ ] @mgalazka Draft "Tools of the Ninja - Other...Webex Teams"
+- [ ] @curtissmith Draft "Tools of the Ninja - Other...PyCharm"

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla pharetra risus a fringilla hendrerit.